Attentia logo

 1. Who is responsible for cookies?

-The controller responsible for the use of cookies on this site is Attentia.
+The controller responsible for the use of cookies in connection with the Service is:

 You can reach us via the contact details in our Imprint and by email at zach@attentia.at